loackme/pin_tokens/README.md

 ### `--role`

-Pinning tokens created by `creator`'s or collected by `collector`'s wallet.
+Pinning tokens created by the `creator`'s or collected by the `collector`'s wallet.

 ### `--KT`